 13. Not all the temples are finished yet

-Our guide told us that there is going to be far more temples built here in the future.
+Our guide told us that there are going to be far more temples built here in the future.

-Only half the Cambodian temple was painted, half was under construction!
+Only half of the Cambodian temple was painted, half was under construction!
 Still beautiful though :)

 14. Consider cycling around